 As we ventured around the Square, we were met with bright colors, exquisite smells, and crowds of people who, like us, were enjoying the warm Summer morning and some snacks for the walk.

 We were on a cross-country roadtrip from Indiana to Colorado when we stopped through Dane County for the Farmers Market.
 Therefore, we took the opportunity to stock up on some snacks for the road that included fresh berries, veggies, and, of course, cheese curds.

 In addition to the benefits of supporting local farms and eating sustainably, exploring locally sourced cuisine can be educational!

 Have you ever wondered what makes Wisconsin’s famous cheese curds squeaky?
 Well, we certainly have, and being right in the heartland of these delicious novelties created a great place to find the answer to that question.

-It turns out that the squeak we sometimes—but not always—hear when munching on the tiny bites of dairy-deliciousness comes from the tightly woven protein network in the cheese.
+It turns out that the squeak we sometimes—but not always—hear when munching on the tiny bites of dairy-filled-deliciousness comes from the tightly woven protein network in the cheese.
 When we bite down, those protein networks “rebound” from our teeth, creating a squeak.
 Importantly, however, the squeak only occurs for a short period of time after the curds have been produced.
 That’s why you only get the squeak from fresh cheese curds.